-- Urgent calls: Must not exceed 20 minutes - Non-urgent calls: Must not exceed one hour and promote the rights of covered persons as patients.
+- Urgent calls: Must not exceed 20 minutes - Non-urgent calls: Must not exceed one hour

 Medicare Advantage Network Providers

 - Will perform services that are medically necessary and for which the provider is qualified to perform for covered persons.
 Provider is solely responsible for the quality of covered services. - Will make covered services available to covered persons 24 hours per day, 7 days per week, on the same basis as services made available to non-covered persons and will observe, protect